 Other children and teachers are entitled to their privacy.
-Additionally, many states have 2-party consent laws, meaning that both parties have to consent to being recorded.
+Additionally, many states have 2-party consent laws, meaning that both parties have to consent to be recorded.
 It’s impossible for a child to get consent forms for every person they come into contact with during the day.

 Another item to consider–please, please do not just “hmph, I’m going to do this anyway!” and try to hide it on your child.
 If your situation is that dire, the child likely should not be in that placement.
 And you could end up getting arrested.

-Considering Angel Sense or another GPS device at school
+Angel Sense GPS device at school